cgarbin/r-virtualenv/README.md

 Verify that the machine is up and running:

-- `vagrant ssh`
+- Log into the virtual machine: `vagrant ssh`
-- This should take you to the command line for that machine
+- Check if Ansible is installed: `ansible --version`
-- Type `exit` to exit (the machine will stay running)
+- Exit the virtual machine (will stay running)): `exit`

 # Some technical notes